It’s summertime in Florida, which means swimming, sailing and soaking up the sun are on the agenda.

 Springs Near Gainesville, FL

 Looking for a freshwater spring to play in this summer?
 You’re in luck.
-North Florida is home to over 1,000 freshwater springs, including several in Alachua County and surrounding region.
+North Florida is home to over 1,000 freshwater springs, including several in Alachua County and the surrounding region.
 Here are a few to consider:

 At the Ichetucknee Springs State Park, you can float on the crystalline waters of the spring-fed Ichetucknee River on a tube, relax beneath lush canopies of trees, and enjoy sightings of birds, turtles, and other wildlife.
 Of the several springs located in the park, Blue Hole Spring is the largest.